2040 Official Community Plan

 Pursuant to Section 485.1 of the Local Government Act, the entire City of Kelowna is designated as a Development Approval Information Area in order to guide and support new development that contributes to the goals and objectives of the Official Community Plan.
 The Divisional Director of Planning and Development Services, or designate, may require development approval information pursuant to that Section.
 The conditions that justify this designation are as follows:

 • Kelowna is a rapidly growing community and this growth will impact neighbourhoods, businesses, service provision and infrastructure.
-Information may be required to assess impacts on nearby and adjacent development, including shadowing, noise, visual impacts and scale, impacts on community services, such as parks, schools and protective services, socio-economic impacts, and impacts on the transportation and utility network and infrastructure.
+Information may be required to assess impacts on nearby and adjacent development, including shadowing, noise, visual impacts and scale, impacts on community services, such as parks, schools and protective services, socio-economic impacts, tenant protection, and impacts on the transportation and utility network and infrastructure.

 • Kelowna’s landscape includes hillsides, floodplains, wildfire interface areas and other unique landscapes.
 Information may be required to assess impacts on these landscapes and to protect people, property and infrastructure.